 A common lament among teachers is the fact that students don’t seem to apply the feedback they are given, whether that feedback comes from peers or teachers.
 In terms of student feedback, this is most likely because the feedback provided lacks specificity.
 In terms of teacher feedback, it is probably because there is no reason for applying the feedback.

-To support students in crafting meaningful feedback, the examples pictured above were provided.
-Students were given examples of different types of feedback and were required to organise them into the appropriate level of feedback as well as providing a rationale for their decision.
+- To support students in crafting meaningful feedback, the examples pictured below were provided by Pettigrew and Hui.
+Students were then given examples of different types of feedback and were required to organise them into the appropriate level of feedback as well as providing a rationale for their decision.
 Students then attempted to provide category 4 feedback to their peers.

 Pettigrew, K., & Hui, J. (2017).
 Giving problem solving a helping hand.
 The Reading Teacher.
 DOI: 10.1002/trtr.1622